 Eliminating foods that act as irritants to the body may help control eczema.
 Dairy, wheat, and sugar are some foods that may be triggers, but there may be others.
 Even mild levels of intolerance to foods can trigger flare-ups, so the effort food eliminations take can be very worthwhile.
 Speak to your health practitioner for support on targeting the offending foods.

-These two supplements that are often helpful for treating eczema and are a good place to start:
+These two supplements are usually helpful as remedies for eczema and are a good place to start:

 #1 – Fish oil - Among the many benefits of omega 3 fatty acids in fish oil is the ability to reduce inflammation throughout the body.
 This mean less redness and itchiness for skin conditions including eczema.
 Read more about the benefits of Omega 3’s here.